K*H*W* (go to my profile :)

 Much too soon, the song ended and we broke apart, our cheeks red.

 One of the maids, Fernidia, walked over to me.
 "It's time to fit your dress!"
 She announced, smiling at Eugene and I. A few nearby civilians cheered at Fernidia's words and their cheers made the other civilians begin to clap.
 Her bright blue eyes glowed and her brown hair shone in the dim sunlight.
-Fernidia curtseyed playfully to the clapping civilians, who then started laughing.
+Fernidia curtseyed playfully to the clapping civilians, who cheerfully started laughing.

 I looked at Eugene and he shrugged his broad shoulders, nodding in consent.
 "I'll stay for the fireworks."
 He smiled at me.
 It was almost dusk now.
 The sun was hiding behind the treetops.